AlexsLemonade/training-modules/scRNA-seq/setup/README.md

 ```
 ## SmartSeq Data

-The SmartSeq data we are using comes from the following study: <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE84465>, which corresponds to the SRA project SRP079058.
+The SmartSeq data we are using comes from the study [GSE84465](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE84465), which corresponds to the SRA project SRP079058.
 This is glioblastoma data that was Fluorescence-Activated Cell sorted and processed by paired-end sequencing using Smart-seq2 protocol
 [(Darmanis *et al.* 2017)](https://pubmed.ncbi.nlm.nih.gov/29091775/).